DAOhaus/daohaus-contracts/Daohaus_Whitepaper.md

 2. Because of Money — didn't pay taxes, or have Nomination of Force Withdrawal held against them in which they could resolve if they paid a Good Standing Fee. — in which case the sale goes to compensate first the Good Standing Fee, and then are compensated with whatever is left over (if anything)

-The contract receives the address in question, checks the amount that was paid for it originally (recorded on the Registrar Contract) and starts the bid there.
-It then has 5 days in order to receive a bid and treat it the same as in the original token sale with whoever nominated the force withdrawal acting as the iChairman.
+The contract receives the address in question, checks the amount that was paid for it originally, recorded on the Registrar Contract, and starts the bid there.
+It then has 5 days in order to receive a bid and treat it the same as in the original token sale with whoever nominated the force withdrawal acting as the Chairman.

-The iChairman does have a few responsibilities with this sale, so to compensate he get's 2% fee for initiating the process, verifying that the new person and is responsible to close the auction in case of trolling.
+The Chairman does have a few responsibilities with this sale, so to compensate he get's 2% fee for initiating the process, verifying that the new person and is responsible to close the auction in case of trolling.

 But if 5 days passes and nobody bids (for some reason the token has lost value) it starts a reverse dutch auction, decreasing price by the determined Secondary Market Decrease Rate each day until it becomes 0 and waits for someone to claim it.